 The protagonist Thomas Lang is Mr Laurie himself, the same way that Holden Caulfield was Salinger himself.
 Laurie’s humility, simplicity, nonchalance and self deprecation is reflected in Lang.
-The plot, which includes the conspiracy, the villains, the lives in danger that needs to be saved by the hero, the love interest kidnapped, the mystery to be unfolded are all secondary to the style, wit and philosophy of Thomas Lang.
-Every sentence in the book gives a unique view to everyday things, presents the most ordinary and common tropes in literature in a never before way (except maybe if you are an ardent reader of PG Wodehouse or Oscar Wilde in which case its not so much of never-before) Sample some of these:
+The plot, which includes conspiracy, villains, lives in danger that needs to be saved by the hero, love interest kidnapped, mystery to be unfolded, is secondary to the style, wit and philosophy of Thomas Lang.
+Every sentence in the book gives a unique view to everyday things, presents the most ordinary and common tropes in literature in a never before way (except maybe if you are an ardent reader of PG Wodehouse or Oscar Wilde in which case its not so much of never-before).
+Sample some of these:

 Laurie’s take on life and its meaning, conveyed through a crime scene.
-Also, note the fact that a crime scene is called a tableau.
+Note the fact that a crime scene is called a tableau.

 The tableau, as I’d left it, didn’t make much sense.
 But then real life doesn’t either, and a confusing scene is often easier to believe than a straightforward one.
 That’s what I hoped, anyway.

 …but I’m going to acknowledge it, because I’ve always felt that humility before the facts is the only thing that keeps a rational man together.
 Be humble in the face of facts, and proud in the face of opinions, as George Bernard Shaw once said.